yudduy/GoogleDocMCP/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
-(Note: You should add a `LICENSE` file containing the MIT License text to your repository).
+MIT License - see the `LICENSE` file for details.
+Feel free to use this in your own projects!